NickESouter/neuro-impact-calculator/README.md

 This Python script is used to run the calculator dashboard, using the shiny app package.
 Functions

 * Get choices.
-Displays choices for dropdown menues of data entry inputs by pooling unique values from data files.
+Displays choices for dropdown menus of data entry inputs by pooling unique values from data files.
 * Load scanner data.
 Loads data about scanner manufacturers, model, field strength, and energy consumption in kW.
 All data is linked to original sources.
 * compute_percents // work in progress
 * convert_g2kg // work in progress